testmailtt/webhook.site/docs/cli.md

   --target=https://example.com
 ```

-The `forward` command takes 3 parameters: token ID, API key and a target.

-The token ID (`--token`) parameter must specify the token ID.
+* The token ID (`--token`) parameter must specify the token ID.
 The token ID is the long 36-character ID at the end of your Webhook.site URL.

-An API key (`--api-key`) must also be specified, and can be generated from the Webhook.site [Control Panel](https://webhook.site/control-panel).
+* An API key (`--api-key`) must also be specified, and can be generated from the Webhook.site [Control Panel](https://webhook.site/control-panel).

-Finally, the target (`--target`) specifies where traffic should be redirected.
+* Finally, the target (`--target`) specifies where traffic should be redirected.

-Things to note: the request method, headers and any additional path or query string parameters added to the Webhook.site URL is forwarded on to the target.
-For example, if the target URL is `https://example.com`, sending a POST request to `https://webhook.site/c33f3c3e-6018-4634-b406-65338edee460/example?query=value`, the target URL will also receive a POST request on `https://example.com/example?query=value`.